masashitanimura/2.0/pages/html5players/html5players_wsdemo.md

 toc: true
 ---

 Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
-Follow the instructions below on how to use webSocket for streaming:
+Follow the instructions below on how to use WebSocket for streaming: